The Basilica

 As a cultural site, the Basilica is often frequented by music lovers who can listen to concerts, choirs and the famous Casavant organ, thanks to its impeccable acoustics.
 Luciano Pavarotti performed at the Basilica in 1978 to record a Christmas concert.
 The Montréal Symphony Orchestra has also played here regularly.

 The active and innovative team at the Basilica also started exhibitions and shows.
 And Then There Was Light—a sound and light show—was performed there for ten years and attracted over 300,000 visitors.
-Since March 2017, AURA, a Moment Factory production started by the Basilica, was presented six evenings a week and was seen by over 650,000 people from 137 countries between 2017 and 2020.
+Since March 2017, The AURA Experience, a Moment Factory production started by the Basilica, was presented six evenings a week and was seen by over 650,000 people from 137 countries between 2017 and 2020.
 This unique light experience allows spectators to rediscover the breathtaking interior and architectural wonders of the Basilica.